madmaw/LD4825/README.md

 A (untested) card game for between 3 and 8 players.
 It's designed to be played with a computer "referee", however there is no reason that a human (or, with some minor rule changes, the players themselves) couldn't perform that role

 There are two decks of cards, each card from one deck has an equivalent card in the other deck that has a conflicting piece of information.
-For example one deck might have a card that states "Goats are reknown for their love of prunes" while the other would have "Goats hate prunes", these two cards are referred to as a "card-pair".
-The information on the cards is intentionally bizarre so that it may not be independenctly verified (although goats probably do love prunes).
+For example one deck might have a card that states "Goats are renown for their love of prunes" while the other would have "Goats hate prunes", these two cards are referred to as a "card-pair".
+The information on the cards is intentionally bizarre so that it may not be casually independenctly verified (although goats probably do love prunes).
 Between games card-pairs may also be swapped between decks, provided they both never appear in the same deck.

 * You may add or remove card-pairs to increase or decrease the difficulty or to make the number of cards given to each player be a round number.
 * Players should start with a minimum of 4 cards (2 truth and 2 lies).
+* Cards images are available for download and printing in the images directory of this project.

 ## Starting a game